-The Drug Price Cap displays impermissible in-state favoritism and protectionism by mandating a lower reference price for Connecticut than the prevailing WAC price in other states and thus ensuring that the prices of covered products will be artificially lower in Connecticut than in New York, Massachusetts, and every other state where WAC is the prevailing price.
+The Drug Price Cap independently violates the Commerce Clause because it displays impermissible in-state favoritism and protectionism.
+It mandates a lower reference price for Connecticut than the prevailing WAC price in other states and thus ensures that the prices of covered products will be artificially lower in Connecticut than in New York, Massachusetts, and every other state where WAC is the prevailing price.
 The price differential between Connecticut and other states will only grow over time.
+Either consumers in other states will be forced to absorb the costs pushed onto them by the Connecticut Drug Price Cap, or other states will respond by adopting their own price control statutes, unleashing the kind of interstate retaliation that the Commerce Clause was meant to preclude.
+Distributors would be forced to navigate different sets of rules, and the fragmentation of the market would hinder supply chain efficiencies, establish inconsistent pricing for patients across state lines, and ultimately reduce reliable access to affordable medications for patients nationwide.